 Then there are the practical issues that underlay military strength: experience, numbers, and equipment.
 The core Islamic State is still a very small military movement in Iraq.
-It is far too small to perpetually defend the territories upper-tier leadership cadres in early 2014 are known to have been high-ranking officers in the Saddam-era Iraqi
+It is far too small to perpetually defend the territories it currently dominates.7 They boast